k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 **How to interpret:**
 - High "shared hit" with zero "shared read" means all data came from cache (ideal)
 - The top node's buffer count covers the entire query
 - More reads = more disk I/O = slower performance.
 If shared read or temp read/written counts are high, your query is hitting the disk often.
-This is a signal that you may need to increase work_mem, optimize indexes, reduce data scanned.
+This is a signal that you may need to increase work_mem, optimize indexes, or reduce data scanned.

 ### 4. Actual Time vs Cost